Pegaso: 1950s

 Pegaso built about a hundred Z-102 sports cars in the 1950s.
 The cars were, in many ways, advanced for the time, as they had a five-speed rear-mounted transaxle and very powerful all-aluminum DOHC engines.
 They were offered with the choice of Touring, Saoutchik, Serra, or Enasa's own luxury bodies.
-The Z-102 was the fastest production car sold in 1953 and was capable of reaching 155 mph.
+The Z-102 was the fastest production car sold in 1953, capable of reaching 155 mph.

 In 1954, the old Pegaso Diesel engine was uprated to 140 hp while Ricart's other masterpiece, the Pegaso Z-207 truck, was made ready to enter mass production, into which it was placed from 1955 to 1959.
 The model Z-207 featured a V6 engine and a corrugated-sheet cab, which was also used in other Pegaso truck models in the 1960s and 1970s.
 The unusual corrugated design became a characteristic sight of the Spanish landscape in the years following.
 The Z-702 was the tractor for semi-trailers version of the Z-207, while the corresponding motorcoach, model named Z-407, featuring the V-6 engine located in the rear never passed the prototype stage.

 Also technically advanced was the Pegaso Z-403 Monocasco, a two-level monocoque (chassisless) coach with its 125 hp diesel engine mounted amidships, built between 1951 and 1957.
 In these years, too, Pegaso built the more conventional Z-404 coach or urban 'bus chassis, with a striking body by Seida of Bilbao, and the Z-501 trolleybus, which featured electric equipment by Cenemesa.

 In the off-road segment, the first Pegaso product was a caterpillar tractor based on technology from Vender, an Italian specialist, launched in 1957.
 From then on, Pegaso original crawler tractors, bulldozers and tractors were often badged as EMPRESA locally and these were all produced at their Sagrera factory in Barcelona.